weiyentan/weiyentan.github.io/_posts/2020-01-04-core_concepts_powershell_1.markdown

 tags: [powershell]
 ---

-I am part of a Powershell telegram group for Linux users called [PowershellonLinux](https://t.me/PowershellOnLinux) on Telegram.
-I am a windows engineer by heart so I was curious to find out why linux people will be interested in Powershell.
-What I discovered is for another post but  one of the conversations that we had was discussing how to do basic 101 things with Powershell.
+I am part of a PowerShell telegram group for Linux users called [PowershellonLinux](https://t.me/PowershellOnLinux) on Telegram.
+I am a windows engineer by heart so I was curious to find out why linux people will be interested in PowerShell.
+What I discovered is for another post but  one of the conversations that we had was discussing how to do basic 101 things with PowerShell.

 After much discussion one of the member's suggested that I consolidate that into a series of blog posts.
 I did touch this on my archived blog but I feel that this can be revisited.

 This will be a few part mini post series.
-This post will be focused on the basics to get started with Powershell.
+This post will be focused on the basics to get started with PowerShell.

-I started learning Powershell and went under the virtual grand tutelage of [@concentrateddon](https://twitter.com/concentrateddon) through video tutorials of CBT nuggets at the time which was in 2015.
+I started learning PowerShell and went under the virtual grand tutelage of [@concentrateddon](https://twitter.com/concentrateddon) through video tutorials of CBT nuggets at the time which was in 2015.
 This is by far the best training materials that I have started with in my Powershell learning career.

-Commands in Powershell are called cmdlets.
+Commands in PowerShell are called cmdlets.
 According to [@jsnover](https://twitter.com/jsnover) There is some trivia behind this.
 That is because cmdlets is unique.
 If you look on any search engine and you type in cmdlet the results that you get returned back is Powershell.

 For Microsoft that is instant SEO!

-Powershell is a command line shell, very much the same as Bash in Linux or DOS yet at the same time can form the basis of a very powerful scripting language.
+PowerShell is a command line shell, very much the same as Bash in Linux or DOS yet at the same time can form the basis of a very powerful scripting language.

-Powershell follows a verb-noun structure.
+PowerShell follows a verb-noun structure.
 There are approved verbs that is 'approved'.
 These aid in the discovery of commands as you shall see in the post below.

-When people start learning Powershell I would suggest that there are three commands that people start to learn to get them started.
+When people start learning PowerShell I would suggest that there are three commands that people start to learn to get them started.

 ```
 Get-Command